 Additionally, retirement plans and estate planning concerns can enter the picture, further complicating things.

-If you are faced with late-life divorce issues, it is important to retain experienced counsel so that you can reach a best possible outcome for your unique circumstances.
+If you are faced with late-life divorce issues, it is important to retain experienced counsel so that you can reach the best possible outcome for your unique circumstances.

 Our team at Kathy D. Sheive Attorney at Law is prepared to bring more than 25 years of divorce and family law experience to help you address late-life divorce property division issues, including: